tnisula/Java_Server_Programming/README.md

 This project reads McDonalds products categories, product names and prices from zip-file mcdonaldsprices.zip.
 The project creates two tables ("TUOTERYHMÄT" ja "TUOTTEET" to database "DEMO".
 Make sure you are connected to jdbc:derby://localhost:1527/po-demo.

+Instructions for 11-mcdonalds-jpa-otmud Java project:

+This project reads McDonalds product categories, product names and prices from zip-file mcdonaldsprices.zip.
+The project creates three tables ("TUOTERYHMÄ", "TUOTE" and "TUOTERYHMÄ_TUOTE" to database "DEMO".
+Make sure you are connected to jdbc:derby://localhost:1527/11-jpa.